sidart/bizdom/_posts/2021-06-05-steelmint-desi-data-masters.md

 ## The Birth of SteelMint
 ![](https://res.cloudinary.com/thebizdom-in/image/upload/v1622879635/St6_tepeil.jpg)
 SteelMint was, thus born in 2010.
 Tarun shifted his base to Raipur to look after the daily operations while Sumit and Dhruv were still exploring the depths of the industry.
 While their offerings of ‘Data-Services’ was critical for trading calls, it was not easily accessible.
+They started aggregating real-time steel consumption data from various geographies.

 They felt that they can build their own MOAT around it to make the process more system driven.
 The Iron & sponge prices data service with an initial rate of Rs.
 1.5-2k became an instant hit in a market starved of genuine spot price assessments.
 Despite getting good traction, the next few years were a struggle, with not much  of revenue surplus.
 Then, came the idea of doing an event on the Steel Industry.
 More than the paltry earnings, the event gave the company visibility and industry connections in the right places.